 For transparency, its important to note, concept artist Khyzl Salem had previously supplied the Hoonigan team with a concept prior to me starting on this on an earlier generation F series truck.

-So we took the basic idea and developed it as you can see from these initial sketches receiving direction from Hoonigan’s Matt Tuccillo who would receive feedback from Ken and Brian Scotto.
+So we took the new brief and developed it as you can see from these initial sketches receiving direction from Hoonigan’s Matt Tuccillo who would receive feedback from Ken and Brian Scotto.

 The initial sketches above, show a few different approaches to the over fenders, including a Ford Zakspeed Capri inspired and Group B look before deciding on a bolt on over-fender look

 Exhausts became integrated (having been located along the side) and added an externalroll-cage which would later extended intorear of the cab.

 One of the key elements of the Hoonicorn was the deep front lip, so initial designs focused around this.
 Once the chassis was drawn up, the team was able to confirm a lower stance, so the deep spoiler was no longer necessary.

 Finally a larger rear wing, a cross between the Hoonicorn and a Pro-Street dragster was added, initially, matched to a large oversized diffuser.

 Following feedback, the truck was lowered significantly, thanks to some great engineering by builder, Detroit Speed.
 The look was evolving very quickly into the final product we see today.

 I created this render, above, as a proof of concept, but we went back to loose sketches to develop further ideas.
 You can see here I explored integrating the over fenders into the body more.